thom4parisot/crx/README.md

 [![Build Status](https://secure.travis-ci.org/jed/crx.png)](http://travis-ci.org/jed/crx)

+**As I don't use it very much anymore, I'm currently looking for someone to take over this library for me, please get in touch if you're interested.**

 crx is a [node.js](http://nodejs.org/) command line app for packing Google Chrome extensions.
 If you'd like to integrate it into your [grunt](http://gruntjs.com/) workflow, give [oncletom](https://github.com/oncletom)'s [grunt-crx](https://github.com/oncletom/grunt-crx) a spin.

 ## Requirements